Back to all blogs

 Understanding the Thyroid-Cholesterol Connection

-To understand how to lower cholesterol when you have an underactive thyroid, we must first look at the biology of the thyroid gland.
-This small, butterfly-shaped gland in your neck produces hormones—primarily thyroxine (T4) and triiodothyronine (T3)—that regulate how every cell in your body uses energy.
+To manage cholesterol effectively, you must understand the role of the thyroid gland.
+This gland produces hormones—primarily thyroxine (T4) and triiodothyronine (T3)—that regulate energy use across the body.
 For a practical overview of testing, see our How to Test Your Thyroid: A Step-by-Step Guide for Results.

 Why Your GP Should Be Your First Port of Call

 Your GP will likely start with a standard lipid panel and a TSH (Thyroid Stimulating Hormone) test.
-If you want a deeper explanation of this marker, read our How to Test Thyroid Stimulating Hormone: A Complete Guide.
-TSH is the signal sent by your brain to tell your thyroid to work harder.
-In the UK, a high TSH level is the primary indicator of an underactive thyroid.
+For a deeper explanation of this marker, read our How to Test Thyroid Stimulating Hormone: A Complete Guide.

-It is important to discuss your full symptom picture with your GP.
-Often, people are told their cholesterol is high and are offered statins without a thorough investigation into why it is high.
-If your TSH is at the higher end of the "normal" range (sometimes called subclinical hypothyroidism), it may still be contributing to your lipid issues.
-By addressing the thyroid first, many people find their cholesterol levels naturally improve without the need for additional medication.
+If your TSH is at the higher end of the "normal" range (subclinical hypothyroidism), it may still be contributing to your lipid issues.
+By addressing the thyroid first, many find their cholesterol levels naturally improve.

 Identifying the Markers: What a Blood Test Tells You

-• LDL (Low-Density Lipoprotein): The "bad" cholesterol that contributes to arterial blockages.
+• LDL (Low-Density Lipoprotein): The "bad" cholesterol that can block arteries.

-• HDL (High-Density Lipoprotein): The "good" cholesterol that helps carry LDL away from the arteries.
+• HDL (High-Density Lipoprotein): The "good" cholesterol that carries LDL away.

-• Triglycerides: Fats used for energy; high levels can increase heart disease risk.
+• Triglycerides: Fats used for energy; high levels increase heart risk.

 The Blue Horizon Approach to Thyroid Testing

-Sample Collection and Timing For Bronze, Silver, and Gold tests, we offer the flexibility of a fingerprick sample at home, a Tasso device, or a professional blood draw at a clinic.
-For more on sampling methods, our Thyroid Blood Tests - Fingerprick or Whole Blood? article explains the difference.
-The Platinum test requires a professional venous blood draw due to the number of markers being checked.
+For Bronze, Silver, and Gold tests, you can use a fingerprick sample at home, a Tasso device, or a professional clinic draw.
+See Thyroid Blood Tests - Fingerprick or Whole Blood? for more info.
+The Platinum test requires a professional venous blood draw.

 Practical Steps to Lower Cholesterol with Hypothyroidism